 That was what Bassmaster said in April 2014 when it named Sturgeon Bay the number one among its top 100 bass fishing spots in the nation.

 That designation led to Sturgeon Bay being named host city of the 2015 Toyota Bassmaster Angler of the Year Championship on September 17 – 20.
-The tournament is open to the top 50 Bassmaster Elite Series anglers who will be fishing for the $1 million prize purse.
+The tournament was open to the top 50 Bassmaster Elite Series anglers who went fishing for the $1 million prize purse.

 “The smallmouth fishing up there is second to none in the world.
 That’s what excites us and our anglers in regards to being able to compete on this particular body of water,” said Eric Lopez, director of events at B.A.S.S.
 (Bass Anglers Sportsman Society).
 “It’s not a small event.
 If people have been to other bass tournaments, don’t expect what you’ve seen.
 It’s one of the top events out there.
 It’s not your father’s fishing tournament.”

 Lopez said he and other members of the production team bring experience from staging epic sporting events such as the Olympics and World Cup soccer to the bass tournament.

 “I grew up working at the Olympics,” he said.
 “We have the same policies and procedures here as they have there.
 We approach it the same way.
 We’ll do a site survey later this summer.
 We already had people in the area late last year to scope it out.
 We have the media component with ESPN2.
 From a social media standpoint, we will be reaching hundreds of thousands of people.
 People will be watching our weigh-ins on the website.
 There is a lot going on with the fishing tournament.”